Validation

 For Record classes, the syntax for accessing fields via Record-like getter contracts is used,

-For a regular class it is expected that Java Getters syntax will be used, for example for the id
+For a regular class it is expected that Java Getters syntax will be used, for example for the id field getter getId() will be used,

 where getter should have at least package-private visibility.